-A MINIMUM of TWO business days is required to prepare and schedule your site publication.
+A minimum of TWO business days is required to prepare and schedule your site publication.
 No exceptions.
 If you require a publication review or redirects, more time will be required.

 Once your site has been moved to production, your development site will be immediately deactivated and deleted after two weeks without notification.

-A publication (formerly called an activation) review ensures that new websites adhere to Toronto Met's web standards and guidelines.
-Digital Publishing will review your site for potential design or usability issues.
+A publication review ensures that websites adhere to TMU's web standards and guidelines.
+Digital Publishing (DP) will review your site for potential design or usability issues.
 Feedback will be provided in the form of recommendations and/or required changes.

-When a site activation is requested, an accessibility review is conducted by the IT Accessibility Specialist to ensure your website is accessible and complies with mandatory guidelines required by the Accessibility for Ontarians with Disabilities Act (AODA (external link) ).
+When a site publication is requested, an accessibility review is conducted by the IT Accessibility Specialist to ensure your website is accessible and complies with mandatory guidelines required by the Accessibility for Ontarians with Disabilities Act (AODA (external link) ).
 If issues are found, feedback will be provided within two weeks in the form of recommendations and/or mandatory changes.